-The Carroll County School System conducts a rigorous and comprehensive testing program, including a variety of class and school level assessments, end-of-unit unit assessments, and system-wide benchmarks, as well as the state assessments required by the Georgia Student Assessment Program.
+The Carroll County School System conducts a rigorous and comprehensive testing program, including a variety of class and school level assessments, end-of-unit assessments, system-wide benchmarks, and all assessments required by the Georgia Student Assessment Program.

-The goals of all assessments are to measure student achievement relative to the standards, to identify students failing to achieve mastery of content, to provide teachers with diagnostic information, and to assist school systems in identifying strengths and weaknesses in order to establish priorities in planning educational programs.
+The goals of the testing program are to measure student achievement relative to the state-mandated content standards, to identify students failing to achieve mastery of content, to provide teachers with diagnostic information, and to assist schools in identifying strengths and weaknesses in order to establish priorities in planning educational programs.

-State-mandated tests are administered by certified educators who have been thoroughly trained in secure and standardized procedures, and under the direct supervision of the school testing coordinator.
-The system testing director delivers training, distributes materials, maintains security, and provides oversight in strict adherence to state expectations.
+All state-mandated tests are administered by certified educators who have been thoroughly trained in secure and standardized procedures, and under the direct supervision of the school testing coordinator.
+The system testing director provides training, distributes materials, maintains security, and provides oversight in strict adherence to state expectations.

 GKIDS - Georgia Kindergarten Inventory of Developing Skills